influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 ```

 ## Troubleshooting

+If you are getting error about invalid counter, use the `typeperf` command to check counter path
+on command line.
+E.g. `typeperf "Process(chrome*)\% Processor Time"`

 If no metrics are emitted even with the default config, you may need to repair
 your performance counters.